Oil prices rise on stronger economic outlook, U.S. stockpile draw

 "Optimism on the global economic outlook boosted sentiment in the crude oil market," analysts from ANZ bank wrote in a note on Wednesday.

 Prices were buoyed as data on Tuesday showed U.S. job openings rose to a two-year high in February while hiring picked up.
-This followed earlier data showing U.S. services activity touching a record high in March and China's service sector showing the sharpest increase in sales in three months.
+This followed earlier data showing improvement in the services sectors in the U.S. and China.

-The International Monetary Fund said on Tuesday unprecedented public spending to fight COVID-19, primarily by the United States, would push global growth to 6% this year, a rate unseen since the 1970s.
+The International Monetary Fund said on Tuesday unprecedented public spending to fight COVID-19 would push global growth to 6% this year, a rate unseen since the 1970s.

 Optimism on a wider rollout of vaccines also boosted prices with U.S. President Joe Biden moving up the COVID-19 vaccine eligibility target for all American adults to April 19.